LOCAL (941) 924-0993

 Some drivers who cause rear-end accidents may try to place the blame on you.
 They will claim that you did something to cause the accident.
 Their insurance company may even support them in their fight with you.
 That’s why you need an experienced Sarasota rear end accident lawyer on your side, fighting for your rights.
 At Farrow & Pulice, our experienced rear-end accident lawyers are ready to protect your rights.

 Common Rear-End Crash Injuries

 When you are hit from behind, your body is thrown forward.
 When your head is thrown forward fast due to a car slamming into the back of your car, your neck and head can sustain very serious injuries.
-The types of injuries you sustain and their severity depend on how fast the driver was traveling, the angle of impact and the weight and size of the two automobiles.
+The types of injuries you sustain, and their severity depend on how fast the driver was traveling, the angle of impact and the weight and size of the two cars.
 Even at slower speeds, the force of impact can cause serious and long-lasting injuries, including:

 - Whiplash caused by your head being thrust forward and back

 - Herniated cervical and lumbar disks from the violent jolt to your neck and torso